 The Library has created numerous guides to help with research on specific topics within the fields of labor studies and employment relations, and human resource management.
 The guides are designed to assist students and researchers locate information within the Rutgers University Libraries, as well as additional electronic resources found on the Internet.
 In general, the guides offer research tips regarding which databases to search, how to search the Library Catalog, and useful websites to find additional information.
 The research guides can be located at libguides.rutgers.edu under the heading, “Labor and Employment Studies.”

 The Library has access to hundreds of databases: libraries.rutgers.edu/indexes Databases provide access to articles in areas such as business, economics, and industrial relations; as well as to company financials and industry information in more data-driven databases.
-The Carey Library also has unique access to the BNA database.
-Please see a Library staff member for special login information for BNA.
+Some of the databases to search for human resource management; and labor studies and employment relations include:

 Rutgers University Libraries Catalog

-The James B. Carey Library uses the main Rutgers University Libraries Catalog found at: catalog.libraries.rutgers.edu/vufind or from the homepage at: libraries.rutgers.edu.
+The James B. Carey Library uses the main Rutgers University Libraries Catalog.
 Within the catalog, you can search for books, journals, movies, maps, music, theses, dissertations, and more.
 Our materials are designated as located in the School of Management and Labor Relations Library (Cook).

 The following citation handouts are intended to be quick guides to assist in creating citations for bibliographies, as well as the proper way to include quotations within assignments and papers.
 They offer several examples of different types of sources and a template indicating how the citation should be formatted: